Understanding Dog Aggression

 Recognising the Signs and Causes

 Dogs are beloved companions, but like any animal, they can exhibit aggressive behaviours under certain circumstances.
-Understanding the signs of aggression in dogs can help prevent dangerous situations and ensure the safety of both pets and people.
+Understanding the signs of aggression in dogs can help prevent dangerous situations and ensure the safety of both pets and people. .
+It can be frightening to witness, but it's important to know that aggression is usually a response to a situation that a dog perceives as threatening.
+By understanding the causes and signs of aggression, dog owners can take proactive steps to predict, manage and prevent unwanted behaviours.
 Below, we’ll explore common signs of dog aggression and what they might indicate.

 Signs of Dog Aggression